We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

-Finally, a word of advice: sanitary products have been notoriously absent from Zimbabwe’s shop shelves in the last few years and although conversion to the US dollar has greatly improved the shelf-stocking situation, it would still be wise to take sufficient stocks with you for your whole trip.
+Finally, a word of advice: sanitary products have been notoriously absent from Zimbabwe’s shop shelves in the last few years and although the situation has greatly improved it would still be wise to take sufficient stocks with you for your whole trip.

-Zimbabwe, in common with most African countries, has an extremely conservative attitude towards homosexuality, and its president has hardly been reticent in voicing his views on the subject, regularly using the word ‘homosexual’ as a term of abuse.
+Zimbabwe, in common with most African countries, has an extremely conservative attitude towards homosexuality, and political and religious leaders here regularly use the words ‘homosexual’ and ‘gay’ as terms of abuse.
 So what are the implications for gays and lesbians visiting the country?

-In Zimbabwe, sex between men is a criminal offence as is any show of affection in public that may be construed as sexual.
-Sex between women is not illegal but lesbians excite revulsion in many younger Zimbabwean men and there is strong disapproval of women who refuse to marry and have children.
+In Zimbabwe, homosexual sex remains a criminal offence for men but not for women.
 Cross-dressing for men is illegal.
+There is a constitutional ban on same-sex marriage too, upheld by the supreme court in 2019.
 Nevertheless, if you are discreet, you are very likely to be safe although, for men, there is a good possibility of being blackmailed if you have sex with a local person with fewer resources than yourself.

 Anti-gay sentiment is not usually expressed in terms of physical violence but can result in verbal abuse.
-However, most people will keep their opinions to themselves and then ‘bitch’ about you later.
-White males tend to have a very macho outlook on life and few will have had any contact (knowingly) with gays, and it’s not uncommon to hear anti-gay jokes and comments voiced in public.
+According to a 2018 survey, 50% of gay men in Zimbabwe had been physically assaulted and 64% had been disowned by their families; 27% of lesbians also reported disownment.
+There is also the common, foolish misconception that being gay immediately equates to paedophilia.
+White local males tend to have a very macho outlook on life and few will have had any contact (knowingly) with gays, and it’s not uncommon to hear anti-gay jokes and comments voiced in public.

 Travelling with children

 Zimbabweans love children and are generally extremely accommodating and helpful to families; and the country is without doubt an exciting place for children to see wildlife up close, bringing those television nature programmes dramatically to life.
 However, if you are planning a holiday to include a significant amount of wildlife viewing there are a number of issues to take into consideration.
 First, you’ll need to check whether there is a minimum age at the places you want to stay.
-Before the economic turmoil, the minimum age limit was sometimes as high as 16 years old; operators relaxed this rule when tourist numbers dropped off, but it may well be reinstated now that tourism is taking off again.
-At present, it’s common to see a minimum of six to seven years being applied.
+Minimum age limits vary between six and 16 years old.
+If on a walking safari in a dangerous game area, the usual lower limit is firmly set at 12 years old.